bkandh30/gistbox/README.md

 go build -o /tmp/web ./cmd/web/

 # Copy the UI assets (HTML templates and static files) to the target directory.
-# The binary needs these to render pages correctly.
 cp -r ./ui /tmp/

 # Copy the TLS certificates to the target directory.